July 3, 2024 how to grow lavender from seed

 How to Grow Lavender from Seed: A Simple Guide

-Growing lavender from seed is a great way to add some beauty and fragrance to your garden.
+Growing lavender from seed is a great way to add some beauty to your garden.
+And lavender has the added benefit of a wonderful fragrance too.

-In this guide I’ll take you through the process from seed to bloom, sharing tips and tricks I’ve gathered over years of tending to my own lavender.
+In this guide I’m going to take you through the process of growing lavender from seed to bloom.
+You’ll learn some tricks I’ve gathered over years from looking after my own lavender as well as useful tips that will set you up for success.

-By starting with seeds you can choose from a wide variety of lavender types.
-Plus growing from seed can be more economical and rewarding as you nurture the plants from the very beginning.
+By starting with seeds you can choose from a good range of lavender types.
+Plus growing from seed can be cheaper and it’s more rewarding to see your plants grow from the beginning.

 Choosing Your Lavender Seeds

-Lavandula angustifolia (English lavender): Known for its sweet fragrance, it’s ideal for cooler climates.
+Lavandula angustifolia (English lavender): Known for having a sweet scent.
+Good for cooler climates.

-Lavandula stoechas (French lavender): Easy to recognize by its butterfly-like petals, it prefers more temperate climates.
+Lavandula stoechas (French lavender): Easy to recognize by its petals that look like butterflies.
+Prefers more temperate climates.

-Lavandula x intermedia (Lavandin): A hybrid between English and Portuguese lavender, it yields a high volume of essential oils.
+Lavandula x intermedia (Lavandin): A hybrid between English and Portuguese lavender.
+It contains a lot of essential oils.

-Select seeds based on your climate and what you plan to use the lavender for.
-Fresh seeds will have better germination rates so buy from a reputable supplier.
+Choose seeds based on your climate and what you plan to use the lavender for.
+Fresh seeds will have better germination rates so make sure you buy yours from somewhere reputable.
+Do some research beforehand if you’re worried.

 Preparation